Aggie01/PyBer_Analysis_module5/PyBer_AnalysisREADME.md

 ### Show the relationship between the type of city (urban, rural, suburban) and the number of drivers and riders.

 # Methodology:
-### Exploratory analysis of the PyBer's ride-sharing data will be perfomed using python, jupyter notebook, pandas, numpy and matplotlib.
+### Exploratory analysis of PyBer's ride-sharing data will be perfomed using python, jupyter notebook, pandas, numpy and matplotlib.

 # Results: